World Archaeology 2.2 obtained;

 The course consists of weekly 4-hour sessions, prepared by thematic reading and related assignments.
 The sessions combine discussion of these readings with lecturing and active learning assignments.
 In addition, the students independently study the handbook readings.

-Basic knowledge of the archaeology of the Roman Mediterranean and the most important sites discussed in the literature and lectures;
+Basic knowledge of the archaeology of the Roman Mediterranean and the most important sites and topics discussed in the literature and lectures;

 Knowledge of the development, structure and functioning of the Roman Empire;